musergi/netquake/README.md

 python -m netquake filter_traces <input-csv-catalog-path> <trace-folder-path> <output-folder-path>
 ```

-The third step is to adapt the traces so they can have an easier input for the neural network, this involves applying a bandpass filter and normalizing the signals:
+The third step is to adapt the traces so they can have an easier input for the neural network, this involves applying a bandpass filter and normalizing the signals.
+Frequencies are passed in Hertz:
 ```bash
 python -m netquake adapt_traces <trace-folder-path> <output-folder-path> <band-min-freq> <band-max-freq>
 ```